Marathon (media)

 A marathon or watchalong is an event in which viewers or readers engage many hours' worth of media (film, television, books, YouTube videos etc.) in a condensed time period.
-This phrase represents a two-fold shift from binge-watch in that it incorporates other media (not just television) and it reduces the negative connotations associated with bingeing.
+The phrase has been used to refer to television and movie events since the 1940s.
+In the modern age of streaming, it has been replaced by the concept of binge-watching, although marathons by definition incorporate other media (not just television) and have lesser negative connotations compared to bingeing.

 In the 2014 book Media Marathoning: Immersions in Morality, Lisa Perks describes media marathoning as a "comprehensive and complimentary phrase" that "connotes a conjoined triumph of commitment and stamina.
 This phrase also captures viewers' or readers' engrossment, effort, and sense of accomplishment surrounding their media interaction."
 Netflix executive Todd Yellin is quoted as saying "I don't like the term 'binge,' because it sounds almost pathological.
 'Marathon' sounds more celebratory."

 Media marathons can be organized around particular series, particular artists (e.g., Kurosawa or Hitchcock), or genres (e.g., horror films or chick flicks).
 Marathons can be user-created: one person decides to undertake a marathon solo or to organize a group marathon.
 Marathons may also be producer-created.
 Producer-created marathons are usually orchestrated by movie theaters, fan sites, or by cable channels that show already-run seasons, and, more recently, with original first-run programming through streaming services (such as Netflix's House of Cards).
 In television, a marathon is an extension of the concept of block programming.